rdkcentral/rdk-halif-test-device_settings/docs/pages/dsFPD/ds-front-panel-display_L3_TestProcedure.md

 #### Expected Results - test05

-The test sets all teh supported Front panel patterns and verifies.
+The test sets all the supported Front panel patterns and verifies.

 Success Criteria